DEVCHAUHAN2004/DEVCHAUHAN2004/README.md

  ## 💡 *MISSION STATEMENT*

  > "Code is not just syntax, it's a canvas of innovation.
 Each line is a brushstroke of potential waiting to transform the world."

+> "Programming is the closest thing we have to magic — a few symbols, and entire worlds come to life."

+> "Code is the architect’s blueprint of the digital age — shaping realities, not just applications."

+> "Each function is a verse, each algorithm a rhythm — code is poetry written in logic."

  ---